Discrimination, Harassment, and Sexual Misconduct

 Time Frames: Complaints should be reported as soon as possible after the event(s) which gives rise to the complaint.
 Complaints should be filed within six months of the most recent act which violates the policy.
 Where the interests of justice require, however, this time limit may be waived by AA/EO.

 - The process described in this section is a synopsis only of how allegations are handled at this stage of the proceedings.
 Please review PPM 3-32 for more detailed information.
+Complaints alleging violations of Title IX are handled separately.
+Please refer to the policy or contact the Office of Equal Opportunity for more information.

 - An individual (“Complainant”) who believes a student (“Respondent”) has violated PPM 3-32 may submit a complaint to AA/EO.